 Demographic Data

-Sample demographics and characteristicsWithin the descriptive data, 6 individuals in the non-clinical group lived on their own, compared to none in the clinical group.
+Sample demographics and characteristics were compared between clinical and non-clinical groups (see Table 1), in order to understand any key differences between these groups prior to considering attachment status.
+Within the descriptive data, 6 individuals in the non-clinical group lived on their own, compared to none in the clinical group.
 Comparing groups according to whether they lived on their own or not (through collapsing the remaining categories), a significant difference was found [2 (1, N = 24) = 6.77, p = .009], with the non-clinical group more frequently living independently, compared to the clinical group.
 There was a significant difference between the clinical and non-clinical groups with regards to age [t(22) = -4.09, p <.001], looked after child status [2 (1, N = 24) = 4.11, p = .043], and involvement with additional services [2 (1, N = 24) = 5.37, p = .020].
 These differences were not accounted for in the data analyses which follow, owing to the small sample size increasing the likelihood of a weakened model if too many predictors were included.

 INSERT TABLE I ABOUT HERE